microsoft/azure-pipelines-yaml/design/values-expression-context.md

     public: true
 ```

-When used within a if-express
+When used within an if-expression:

 ```yaml
 # pipeline.yml